ethan-cheong/ethan-cheong.github.io/_posts/2021-01-28-ml-and-metrics.md

 What this means is even as someone who enjoys machine learning, there's a non-insignificant reason to study econometrics to some degree - the two fields complement each other very nicely.
 (thankfully validating my choice of university course)

 What if you're an economist?
-Well I can't speak to the feasibility of using modern machine learning methods for economic modelling (although methods that marry interpretability and accuracy like Boosted Trees do exist).
+I can't speak to the feasibility of using modern machine learning methods for economic modelling, although methods that marry interpretability and accuracy like Boosted Trees do exist.
 I'll have more thoughts on this once year 2 starts.